himanshu-dandle/dalle-text-to-image-new/README.md

 For the prompt "A futuristic city with flying cars" at 512x512 resolution:
 **Saved as: generated_images/futuristic_city_with_flying_cars_512x512.png

-Sample Prompts
+## Sample Prompts

-***Nature: "A serene beach with a pink sunset and palm trees"
+- **Nature**: "A serene beach with a pink sunset and palm trees"
-***Futuristic: "A futuristic cityscape with flying cars under neon lights"
+- **Futuristic**: "A futuristic cityscape with flying cars under neon lights"
-***Abstract: "An abstract painting of a dreamscape with floating islands"
+- **Abstract**: "An abstract painting of a dreamscape with floating islands"

-Deployment
+## Deployment

-Deploy on Streamlit Cloud
+### Deploy on Streamlit Cloud
 1. Push the project to a GitHub repository.
-2. Deploy on Streamlit Cloud:
+2. Deploy on **Streamlit Cloud**:
-		Log in with GitHub.
+   1. Log in to Streamlit Cloud using your **GitHub** account.
-		Select your repository and specify dalle_app.py as the main file.
+   2. Select your repository and specify `dalle_app.py` as the main file.
-		Share the generated public URL.
+   3. After deployment, Streamlit will provide a public URL for your app.
+   4. Share this URL to access the deployed app.

-Future Enhancements
+## Future Enhancements

-***Add batch image generation for multiple prompts.
+- Add batch image generation for multiple prompts.
-***Explore additional resolutions or advanced image styles.
+- Explore additional resolutions or advanced image styles.
-***Integrate Stable Diffusion or other open-source image generation models.
+- Integrate **Stable Diffusion** or other open-source image generation models.

-License
+## License

-This project is open-source under the MIT License.
+This project is open-source under the **MIT License**.
+You can freely use, modify, and distribute the code as long as you include the license.

 Acknowledgments
 ***OpenAI for the DALL-E API